Abhimanyu8/GU-HMS/README.md

-# MediCare - Hospital Management System
+# GU Hospital HMS - Gauhati University Hospital Management System

-MediCare is a comprehensive hospital management system designed to streamline healthcare operations with electronic health records (EHR), appointment scheduling, prescription management, billing, and analytics.
-The system supports multiple user roles (doctors and patients) and offers multilingual support.
+GU Hospital HMS is a comprehensive hospital management system designed for Gauhati University Hospital to streamline healthcare operations with electronic health records (EHR), appointment scheduling, prescription management, billing, and analytics.
+The system supports multiple user roles (doctors and patients) and offers multilingual support in English, Hindi, and Assamese.

 ## Table of Contents